Call us at 541-382-7671 to make your appointment today!

-Serving Bend for 30 YEARS!
+Serving Bend for 39 YEARS!

 Dr. Meg Quinn and her team are committed to bringing you and your pets better health by practicing the art and science of Veterinary Medicine.

 Bend based Bush Animal Clinic was founded in 1979.
 Since then our staff has been performing Veterinary Medicine and compassionate animal care in the Bend area.